Includes: Roundtrip Airfare, Hotel, Tours, Transfers and More!

 Day 21 – Buenos Aire Disembarkation

-Enjoy breakfast onboard, then disembark the Celebrity Silhouette.
+Enjoy breakfast onboard, then disembark the Celebrity Infinity.
 For those that have air booked by Enrichment Journeys, enjoy a 5-hour shopping and transfer tour with lunch included before arriving at the airport for your return flight home.
 (L)

 Note: if you wish to spend more time in Buenos Aires, ask your Personal Vacation Manager about the optional hotel extension – which will add one night your Buenos Aires hotel stay.